qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. _label_stoprender:

-To stop the map drawing, press the ESC key.
+To stop the map drawing, press the :kbd:`ESC` key.
 This will halt the refresh of the map canvas and leave the map partially drawn.
-It may take a bit of time between pressing ESC and the time the map drawing is halted.
+It may take a bit of time between pressing :kbd:`ESC` and the time the map drawing is halted.

 .. note::
    It is currently not possible to stop rendering - this was disabled in qt4 port because of User Interface (UI) problems and crashes.

 .. _`label_updatemap`: